gentakojima/radiobattletoads-android/README.md

 ==========================

 This is a Alpha version of a new player based on libVLC.
 It's ugly and simple.
 It just plays the radio and displays the status.
-Every ARMv5, ARMv6, ARMv7 devices should work now!
+Every ARMv5, ARMv6, ARMv7 and x86 devices should work.
-Intel devices still won't work for now.
-I can't get livVLC for x86 to compile.
+MIPS devices will crash for now.
+Sorry about that!
 VLC requires API level 9 (Android 2.3.0).
 So Android 2.2 and older versions won't work.

 How to compile?